The Creation of the World and Other Business: Productions

 Miller's first work since The Price five years earlier, Creation stumbled along during rehearsals.
-Original director Harold Clurman and most of the cast, including Barbara Harris and Hal Holbrook, were replaced, and the playwright rewrote most of the material.
-After 21 previews, the Broadway production, directed by Gerald Freedman, opened on November 30, 1972 at the Shubert Theatre, where it ran for 20 performances.
-The cast included Stephen Elliott as God, Bob Dishy as Adam, Zoe Caldwell as Eve, George Grizzard as Lucifer, and Mark Lamos as Abel.
+Original director Harold Clurman and most of the cast, including Barbara Harris, Susan Batson and Hal Holbrook, were replaced, and the playwright rewrote most of the material.
+After 21 previews, the Broadway production, directed by Gerald Freedman, opened on November 30, 1972, at the Shubert Theatre, where it ran for 20 performances.
+The cast included Stephen Elliott as God, Bob Dishy as Adam, Zoe Caldwell as Eve, George Grizzard as Lucifer, Barry Primus as Cain, and Mark Lamos as Abel.

 In 1973, Tangent Theatre, an amateur theatre company from Walsall, won the rights to perform the play at the Edinburgh Festival Fringe.
 It was a critical success and Don Nunes, the director accepted the award for best production that year from Esther Rantzen.
 Tangent Theatre grew out of the West Midlands College of Education Theatre Society and performed all over Britain and Europe between 1969 and 1974.

 Miller reworked the play into a musical, Up From Paradise, which opened in 1974 at the University of Michigan in Ann Arbor.

 In 2004, Citizens of the Universe's production of Creation of the World and Other Business was banned from playing at Greenville Technical College.

 In 2014, the Theater Department at Orange Coast College put on a rock and roll jukebox musical version of the play.